MariaBoby2002/DailyReportGenerator/README.md

 ﻿# DailyReportGenerator
 # Daily Customer & Order Report Notebook

+## Objective
+To process and analyze customer and order data from multiple sources (CSV and XML) using both database table and data-frame (in-memory) approaches.
+Assume that the data will be share once a day from the source, with new records received on the previous day only.
+Add missing data if you think there’s a need.
+The goal is to derive key business insights, such as repeat customers, monthly order trends, regional revenue, and top spenders in the last 30 days.

 ## 1. Prerequisites and Setup

 ### 1.1 Dependencies and Environment Setup